neelriyer/neelriyer.github.io/_posts/2020-06-28-Mealkit-Food-Demand-Forecasting.md

 3. Blending.
 A first place solution on kaggle used a neural network blended with a lightGBM model.
 This could be promising for future research.

+The full code for this is available on [Github](https://github.com/spiyer99/spiyer99.github.io/blob/master/nbs/medium_food_demand_prediction_mealkit.ipynb)